 The Jab and Power Shots

 Triple G’s power shots are some of the best in boxing, but how does he manage to apply this over and over again?
 Well, it starts with his stiff powerful jab which he uses to push forward into his opponent so he can get closer to them or put them against the ropes.
-Because of the power behind this, his opposition reacts too easily to his feints or tries to move out the way.
+Because of the power behind this, his opposition reacts too easily to his feints or tries to move out of the way.
 GGG smartly changes the rhythm and location of where he throws the Jab which results in them panicking or rushing their work, therefore leaving openings for Kazakh.

 Once Golovkin has them where wants them, he will get to work with his perfectly timed power shot.
 Due to being up close, he is now able to make slight foot movement to the left to apply a sickeningly strong liver shot which Mexican fighters are known to throw very often.